Getting Started with Browser Extensions: A Quick Guide

 Productivity as a Priority

 I am always on a quest for a more streamlined, developer-friendly approach.
-The goal is always to developers space to focus on the things that really matter.
+The goal is always to give developers space to focus on the things that really matter.

 That search has led me, again and again, to Vercel in the past few years.